sagemath/trac_to_gh/Issue 2924.md

 # Issue 2924: programming guide section on style is terrible!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2924

 Original creator: was